Operational Quantum Reference Frame Transformations: Quantum Reference Frame Transformations

 will be called $\E_2$-\emph{framed} $\R_1$-\emph{relative states}. \end{definition}

-We omit here the obvious definition of $\E_2$-framed $\R_1$-relative trace class operators and the corresponding duality result since they won't be needed.
-As is easily confirmed, the $\E_2$-framed $\R_1$-relative state space can equivalently be seen as the $\sim_{\E_2}$-quotient of the $\R_1$-relative state space, i.e.,
+We omit here the obvious definition of framed relative trace class operators and the corresponding duality result since they won't be needed.
+Notice the change of the order -- we apply relativization to framed operators, while we frame relative states.
+Crucially, the $\E_2$-framed $\R_1$-relative state space can equivalently be seen as the $\sim_{\E_2}$-quotient of the $\R_1$-relative state space:

-where $\S(\hit \otimes \his)^{\R_1} \subseteq \S(\hit \otimes \his)$; this is the perspective that is most useful in the context of frame transformations, since it allows for the application of the lifting procedure.
-The corresponding affine quotient projection will be denoted~by
+where $\S(\his \otimes \hit)^{\R_1} \subseteq \S(\his \otimes \hit)$.
+We then consider states in $\S(\his \otimes \hit)$ that live in the image of $\Y^{\R_1}_*$, so $R_1$-relative states on the composite system $\his \otimes \hit$, and then identify those of them that cannot be distinguished with $\R_2$-framed operators, thereby acknowledging the choice of the second frame observable.
+This perspective is convenient in the context of frame transformations, since it allows for the application of the lifting procedure.

+The following notation will turn out to be useful.
+The affine quotient projection corresponding to the framing with respect to the second frame will be denoted by